stacs-srg/valipop/docs/usage/factor-search.md

 [Read about the supported cluster manager types](https://spark.apache.org/docs/latest/cluster-overview.html#cluster-manager-types).

-The Valipop repository provides some preconfigured Docker images to create a standalone Spark cluster.
-This includes a leader and worker image which contain the dependencies needed to run Valipop.
+The ValiPop repository provides some pre-configured Docker images to create a standalone Spark cluster.
+This includes a leader and worker image which contain the dependencies needed to run ValiPop.
 These images can be installed by running the following commands

 ```sh
 # Windows/MacOs/Linux terminal